pamquale/DickToPhone/README.md

 4.  **Stop:** Press **Stop** in the app or the **Stop** button in the notification.
 5.  **Listen:** Click "My Recordings" to view and play your files.

-## 📄 License

-This project is created for educational purposes as part of the "Mobile Platform Programming" course.

----
-**Developed by:** [Your Name]